freezer71/denvmon/readme.md

-# Denvmonmon
+# Denvmon

-**Denvmonmon** is a powerful utility for parsing environment variables using a class model structure.
+**Denvmon** is a powerful utility for parsing environment variables using a class model structure.
 It leverages TypeScript decorators to define and validate environment variables based on their types.

 ## Features